kin-cs/data_science_notebooks/NLP/readme.md

 - find the co-occurance of the whole corpus

-## CBOW & Skip-gram

-- CBOW Continuous Bag-of Words): windowed-words, predict a word
-- Skip-gram: a word, to predict the windowed-words

 ## Word2Vec

+- **Skip-gram**: a word, to predict the windowed-words
+- **CBOW** (Continuous Bag-of Words): using windowed-words to predict a middle word
+- **Subsampling Frequent Words**: reduce the number of frequent words in the windowed-words
+- **Negative sampling**: randomly select just a small number of “negative” words (e.g. 5 words) to update the weights, to reduce the huge amount of updating weights